catarinam93/AlphaZero---Go-and-Attax/README.md

 # Attax for Go and Attax board games
-Assignment of the course of Laboratory of Artificial Intelligence and Data Science (3rd year, 1st semester)
+Assignment of the course of Laboratory of Artificial Intelligence and Data Science (BSc in Artificial Intelligence and Data Science 3rd year, 1st semester)

 ## A little context
 ### Code Structure: